 Dress Appropriate for the Course

 Shirts (long or short sleeves) with collars, polo or turtle neck.
+Golf shirts designed to be worn without collars are also permitted.
 Shirts should be tucked into trousers at all times, unless designed to be worn outside.

 Ladies may wear sleeveless shirts with collars or collarless shirts with sleeves.

-Ladies may wear tailored, cropped trousers and skirts
+Ladies may wear tailored, cropped trousers and skorts

 Footwear: Golf shoes with spikes or soft studs.